SELINA-team/SELINA.R/README.md

 SELINA is a deep learning-based framework for single cell assignment with multiple references.
 The algorithm consists of three main steps: cell type balancing, pre-training and fine-tuning.
-The rare cell types in reference data are first oversampled using SMOTE(Synthetic Minority Oversampling Technique), and then the reference data is trained with a supervised deep learning framework using MADA(Multi-Adversarial Domain Adaptation).
+The rare cell types in reference image.pngdata are first oversampled using SMOTE(Synthetic Minority Oversampling Technique), and then the reference data is trained with a supervised deep learning framework using MADA(Multi-Adversarial Domain Adaptation).
 An autoencoder is subsquently used to fine-tune the